temporalio/documentation/docs/concepts/what-is-a-temporal-sdk.md

 If a Workflow Execution performs a non-deterministic event, an exception is thrown, which results in failing the Workflow Task.
 The Workflow will not progress until the code is fixed.

-For more information, see the Knowledge Base article on [Python sandbox environments](/kb/python-sandbox-environment).
+For more information, see the knowledge base article on [Python sandbox environments](/kb/python-sandbox-environment).
 </TabItem>
 </Tabs>